Breaking News | Palm oil price further increases in Enugu major markets

 “Buying 70cl bottle of palm oil for N700 is too high as many families cannot afford it,” she said.

-The traditional Palm oil processing techniques, prevalent in Enugu rural communities, make the commodity have tasty flavour admired by dealers and consumers nationwide.
-(NAN)
+NAN reports that the traditional Palm oil processing techniques, prevalent in Enugu rural communities, make the commodity have tasty flavour admired by dealers and consumers nationwide.

 Comments